Why should I buy Electric Drum Brakes?

 Fitting electric brakes

-The square plate in the middle of the picture is the most critical part.
+In the middle of the picture, the square plate is the most critical part of electrical brake installations.

 The weld ring is tig-welded within 0.1mm in the correct location; otherwise, you will have overheating problems.

 If the weld ring is out of square or not concentric with your axle, the Electric Brake shoes will wear unevenly, thus reducing braking efficiency.

-What is the difference between ‘new’ and ‘old’ technology electric brakes?
+What is the difference between ‘new’ and ‘old’ technology brake controllers?

-New technology brake controllers have a proportional brake control unit as opposed to user control.
+New technology brake controllers have a proportional brake control unit instead of manual control.

 The harder you press the brake pedal, the harder your caravan brakes are applied.

 New brake controllers have a voltage readout to give the driver a better idea of the brake force applied to the brakes.